 I believe no visit to Paris is complete without experiencing the true cultural side of the city at the Palais Garnier.
 This opulent building is open to the public and for a fee you can enjoy a tour and admire Paris' most outstanding architectural masterpiece.
 Alternatively, you can purchase advance tickets to view a show, which gives you the opportunity to walk around Palais Garnier, a free perk included in the price.
 I went to see Anne Teresa De Keersmaeker as part of a surprise weekend in Paris.

-Paris Travel Hack: Tickets at Palais Garnier can be expensive, so keep an eye for the smaller shows or modern ballet.
+Paris Travel Hack: Tickets at Palais Garnier can be expensive, so keep an eye on the smaller shows or modern ballet.
 As opposed to paying around the mark of 100 euro per ticket, you can get away paying as little as 16 euro.
 Yes, you will still get to admire Palais Garnier in all its splendour.

 Visiting the Louvre is an absolute must whilst in Paris, although this can be difficult if you are pressed for time.
 If you truly wish to enter the world most visited museum, then prepare for long queues and crowds.
 The Louvre is always busy and it might take several hours to walk around, especially if you wish to explore it properly.
-For those in a rush, with only 24h to spare in Paris, I suggest going to the Louvre for the photographic opportunity outside its entrance, right by the pyramids.
+For those in a rush, with only 24 hours in Paris, I suggest going to the Louvre for the photographic opportunity outside its entrance, right by the pyramids.
 Perhaps go in and check the souvenir shop as you may find some amazing art books and really beautiful postcards.

 France produces over 400 types of cheese.
 Let me repeat that: France produces OVER 400 types of cheese.
 Yes, you read it correctly.
 Top it all up with some of the best wines in the world and you have the perfect recipe for an outstanding culinary experience.
 There are lots of cute little bistros which serve different cheeses, paired with the most suitable wines.
 Try L'Affineur' Affine for an authentic French experience.